 where $P$ is the local pressure and $\epsilon$ is the local energy density of hot nuclear matter.
 The Mach cone angle thus provides a direct probe of the QCD EoS, if its effects on the final state hadrons are well understood.

-In practice, the Mach cones are difficult to find because the jets are generated at different positions and travel in different directions \cite{Satarov:2005mv}.
-The shape of the Mach cones will be affected by both the tempperature gradients and the strong collective flow \cite{Tachibana:2015qxa}.
-As shown in Fig.~\ref{fig:machcones}, the medium response is stronger for jets that travel a longer path length (jets initiated from $y=-3.0$) than those travel a shorter path length (jets initiated from $y=3.0$) in QGP.
-On the other hand, the shape of the Mach cone and the associated diffusion wake is deformed depending on the initial jet production position and the collective flow on the jet trajectory.
-For jet initiated from $x=-3, y=-3$, the medium response is stronger for the right wave front than its left branch.
-This is caused by the increased temperature and parton density in the central region of QGP, which leads to increased number of scatterings between jet parton and thermal partons.
-The diffusion wake is also affected by the strong radial flow which pushes the medium response outwards.
-One can imagine that the effect of medium response, the signals of Mach cone and the diffusion wake will all be amplified if it is possible to determine the initial jet production positions for event selection.
+In practice, Mach cones are challenging to detect due to the fact that jets are produced at different positions and travel in diverse directions \cite{Satarov:2005mv}.
+The shape of Mach cones can be influenced by both temperature gradients and strong collective flow \cite{Tachibana:2015qxa}.
+As illustrated in Fig.~\ref{fig:machcones}, the medium response is stronger for jets with longer path lengths (originated from $y=-3.0$) compared to those with shorter path lengths (originated from $y=3.0$) in QGP.
+However, the Mach cone shape and associated diffusion wake are deformed by the initial jet production position and collective flow on the jet trajectory.
+For jets initiated from $x=-3, y=-3$, the medium response is stronger on the right wave front than its left branch due to increased temperature and parton density in the central region of QGP, which leads to an enhanced number of scatterings between jet partons and thermal partons.
+Additionally, the diffusion wake is affected by strong radial flow, which pushes the medium response outwards.
+It is envisioned that if it becomes possible to determine the initial jet production positions for event selection, the effects of medium response, Mach cone signals, and diffusion wake will all be amplified, leading to improved sensitivity to the underlying dynamics of relativistic heavy-ion collisions.